algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 In computing, a **database** is an organized collection of data based on the use of a database management system (DBMS), the software that interacts with end users, applications, and the database itself to capture and analyze the data. | [Wikipedia](https://en.wikipedia.org/wiki/Database)

 An **Application Programming Interface (API)** is a way for two or more computer programs or components to communicate with each other. | [Wikipedia](https://en.wikipedia.org/wiki/API)

+In cryptography, a Caesar cipher is one of the simplest and most widely known encryption techniques.
+It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet. | [Wikipedia](https://en.wikipedia.org/wiki/Caesar_cipher)